 What Causes Pelvic Girdle Pain during Pregnancy?

 The main cause of pelvic girdle pain is the deep burrowing of the fetus into the maternal pelvis in preparation for birth.
-The size of the fetus puts an increasing* stress onto the maternal pelvic bones, joints, and muscles, as it continues to drop down.
+The size of the fetus puts increasing stress onto the maternal pelvic bones, joints, and muscles, as it continues to dropdown.
 However, there are also other factors that may contribute to the intensity of the pelvic girdle pain felt.
 These are: